Why AYSO & Why Soccer?

 With children's natural joy in running and kicking, soccer builds on these two skills and adds in techniques to control the ball and work as a team.
 It also encourages creative decision making and strategic thinking.
 And it's a fast game that keeps each player moving the entire time.
 In AYSO there's no spending the game on the bench!

-AYSO has age appropriate small-sided games.
+AYSO has age-appropriate small-sided games.
 A full size soccer team has 11 players on the field.
-But smaller-sided teams for younger children allow more touches on the ball and a more successful soccer learning environment.
+But smaller-sided teams for younger children allow more touches on the ball and a more successful soccer learning environment, in keeping with the development model promoted by U.S. Soccer.

 AYSO and Its Mission